jiezhou-2/lglasso/README.md

 longitudinal data using Gassian grapical models.
-Though the overarching goal of the package is the same, i.e., explore the possible associations between high-dimensional data to improve the estimations of networks. this updated version add two important functionalities, which are
+Though the overarching goal of the package is the same, i.e., explore the possible associations between high-dimensional data to improve the estimations of networks. this updated version add three important functionalities, which are

-1)  Estimation of heterogeneous networks.
+1)  Estimation of heterogeneous networks for longitudinal data.
 The models in previous version (i.e., in the 2024 paper) assumed a stationary process for the longitudinal data.
-This might not be the case in many situations, e.g, the antibodies network before and after vaccination, metabolites network before and after the initialization of the treatment for cancer patients.
-Also, the metabolites in different tissues e.g., colon vs blood vs ileum, can also interact with each other in different way.
-In this version of *lglasso*, the function *lglasso* are extended to accommodate s such important scenarios.
+This might not be the case in many situations, e.g, the antibody network before and after vaccination, metabolite network before and after the initialization of the treatment for cancer patients.
+In this version of *lglasso*, the function *lglasso* are extended to accommodate such important scenarios.

+2)  Extension to general clustered data.
+This extension is motivated by our study of metabolome data in different tissues of mice.
+We have the metabolome data in colon, ileum, portal blood peripheral blood from same mouse.
+It has been observed that these data are closely correlated which is not a surprise since they are from same mouse.
+    When it comes to interaction networks, this package extends the algorithms for longitudinal data to such general clustered data and can estimate both general and tissue-wise networks.

-2)  This version provide function *CVlglasso* to facilitate the selection of tuning parameter.
+3)  This version provide function *CVlglasso* to facilitate the selection of tuning parameter.

 </div>